Amit0617/AlgorithmicDesigns/Readme.md

 An example code for generating required inputs is available in repository `RandomNumbers.java`

 We can use `RandomNumbers.java` to create `dataset.txt` by redirecting its output.
 `java RandomNumbers > dataset.txt` in console and then `java MaxPairWiseProductFast < dataset.txt` to use that dataset as input rather than from STDIN (entering yourself).

 ##### Stress Testing
 Now the problem is - it is still very slow and boring.
-We need to test our algorithm heavily and find the finally one that causes our algorithm fail.
+We need to test our algorithm heavily and find the finally one that can lead our algorithm to fail.

 So this is the time to do _Stress Testing_.
 We need following things to do it:-
 *i) Our algorithm which we want to test.*
 *ii) Other trivial algorithm(which might be slower) performing same solution.*
 *iii) A random dataset generator.*
-*iv) An infinite loop which will keep running until we find a test case for which our algorithm gives different solution.*
+*iv) An infinite loop which will keep running until we find a test case for which our algorithms give different solution.*

 Methodology behind all this is that our algorithm must give same answer as the trivial algorithm(assuming it is implemented correctly, obviously) in every case.
 If that's not the case then it must be missing something.